sous-chefs/openvpn/README.md

 - Debian 8.x, 7.x and 6.x
 - Ubuntu 10.04+
 - RHEL 5.x, 6.x and 7.x w/ (EPEL is enabled as required)
+- CentOS 6.x, 7.x
+- Fedora 24+
+- OpenSUSE 13.x (partial support/WIP)
 - Arch Linux
+- FreeBSD 10+ (partial support/WIP)

-Note: we currently only test the latest minor release for the last 2 major releases of each distro using test-kitchen.
+Note: we currently only test the latest minor release for the last 2 major releases of each OS/distribution using Test Kitchen.

 ### Cookbooks
 The `yum` cookbook by Chef Software provides `recipe[yum::epel]` that is used on RHEL-family systems to enable the EPEL repository containing the openvpn RPM.
 See __Usage__ below.